Meal Plan Created By: Amanda Kostro Miller

 Often, recipes for one-pot meals are inherently simpler than those which involve several pans, skillets, or dishes to make.
 This time-saving factor is exactly why casseroles became so popular in the 1950s.7 These days, the most popular way to cook food simply and quickly is with a pressure cooker or InstantPot.8 There are loads of resources available to help you find tried-and-true healthy recipes for your pressure cooker or InstantPot.
 While cooking in a pressure cooker or InstantPot can sometimes help with portion control, these are not the only ways to cook in a single dish.9 The key is to start with nutrient-dense ingredients.
 Then, play around with making nutritious one-pot meals in a mixing bowl, in a skillet, on a sheet pan, or even in a coffee cup!
 When you have access to a microwave, anything is possible!
 Quiche in a mug, anyone?
 Cutting back on complex cooking steps can make eating healthy at home a lot more approachable, efficient, and even fun.

 Though trendy diets sometimes make food that is good for you seem more expensive, you can actually save money while eating healthy.
 Making the choice to cook at home rather than eating prepared foods, takeout, or delivery not only improves your overall health, but also cuts back on unnecessary spending.
 That means that cooking for yourself is actually great for your wallet and your heart.
 One-pot meals often help stretch your servings, meaning that you can usually get more than one serving out of any given meal.
 More servings means more bang for your buck.

-Related: Heart-Healthy Eating That’s Easy on the Wallet
+Related: Healthy Eating That’s Easy on the Wallet